Topological expansion of unitary integrals and maps

 \section{The Dyson-Schwinger equation and the topological expansion}

+We now work in the multi-matrix setting.
+All the maps involved will be multicolored maps.
 The induction equations obtained in Section \ref{sec:induction} are related to the Dyson-Schwinger equations for unitary matrices.
-In this section, we introduce the Dyson-Schwinger lattice of equations for the renormalzed cumulants $\tW^{N}_{V, l} = N^{l-2}\W^{N}_{V, l}$.
+In this section, we introduce the Dyson-Schwinger lattice of equations for the renormalized cumulants $\tW^{N}_{V, l} = N^{l-2}\W^{N}_{V, l}$.
 Together with the induction relations derived in Section \ref{sec:induction}, they allow us to show that the renormalized cumulants $\tW^{N}_{V, l}$ admit an asymptotic topological expansion as $N \to \infty$.
 The methods used in this section are heavily inspired from \cite{guionnet_asymptotics_2015}.